Thomas J. Morgan: After Haymarket

 A large part of the Chicago organization turned to anarchism in subsequent years, culminating in the 1886 Haymarket bombing.
 Never an adherent of anarchist methods himself, the task fell upon Morgan and a handful of his co-thinkers to reestablish the Chicago socialist organization in the aftermath of the Haymarket Affair.

 In August 1886, Morgan and others from the Chicago labor movement called a conference of area labor activists with a view to establishing a new electoral organization.
 About 250 delegates attended the conference, which elected Morgan to an executive committee of 21 members.
 This committee was charged with calling another convention in September to nominate a citywide slate of candidates for the fall elections under the banner of the United Labor Party.

 Some 560 delegates, dominated by members of the Knights of Labor organization, attended the United Labor Party nominating convention in September.
 The meeting was not harmonious and following a spate of factional shenanigans a group of 26 conservative trade unionists were excluded from the gathering on the basis of their professed support for candidates of the Republican and Democratic Parties.

 Although not himself a candidate, Morgan played a key role behind the scenes of the United Labor Party, chairing the important committee on platform and resolutions at the nominating convention, and helping to shape the final program of the organization.

 The fledgling United Labor Party was surprisingly successful in the November 1886 elections, garnering about 25,000 out of 92,000 votes cast and electing 7 of its members to the Illinois Legislative Assembly and one other to the Illinois State Senate.

 A similar nominating convention was held by the United Labor Party in February 1887, attended by more than 600 delegates.
 Morgan was once again the power behind the throne as head of the platform convention and chief among the movers and shakers of the organization, prompting the Chicago Tribune to opine that "Tommy Morgan...bossed the convention from first to last."
-The party's candidate for Mayor of Chicago was ultimately defeated by political fusion of the so-called "Old Parties" when the Democrats withdrew their candidate to support the Republican nominee "to save city government from capture by the 'Reds.'"
+The party's nominee for mayor of Chicago in the 1887 election was ultimately defeated by political fusion of the so-called "Old Parties" in which the Democrats (fielding no nominee of their own) largely supported the Republican nominee "to save city government from capture by the 'Reds.'"

-Morgan was himself later to be a candidate for Chicago mayor in 1891, when he was tapped by the SLP as its nominee for that position.